 Image Source: Wikipedia University of Paris in the 14th century (left) and 16th century

 The significance of the hood dates back to Celtic Groups and Druid priests who wore capes with hoods that symbolized higher intelligence and superiority.
 The first picture is said to be from the 18th century and the picture on the right are modern Druids.

-Image Source: Wikipedia: This is an image of John Wycliffe, professor of theological studies in the University of Oxford and his followers in the mid-1300s.
+Image Source: Wikipedia: This is an image of John Wycliffe, professor of theological studies at the University of Oxford and his followers in the mid-1300s.

 Image Source: Discovery

 Image Source: Wikipedia: Andrea Mantegna in 1474 (left) Linus Pauling in1922 (right)

 The graduation hat has changed throughout the centuries and with many variations.
 The most prevalent style is the mortarboard cap which pairs with standard graduation gowns.
 These caps are believed to have been developed in the 15th century evolving from hats known as birettas used by Catholic clerics, scholars, and professors.
 The origin of the biretta dates back as far as 1311 in churches.

 Image Source: Wikipedia: The oldest quadrangle of Oxford University, constructed in the years from 1288-1378.

 You may wonder, what is with that cardboard square shape?
 The answer is debatable.
 Most historians believe it simply signifies the shape of a book to give a scholarly appearance or is meant to represent the shape of the quad within the Oxford campus (as seen in above image).

 Image Source: Pacraig: A mortar board used to plaster walls